germanocorrea/dotfiles/README.md

 Most differences between Arch and Ubuntu involves configuring the whole desktop environment in Arch (Niri + Mako + Vicinae + xdg-portal-* + awww + swaylock + etc) and some personal applications (Zen Browser, etc).
 Ubuntu is focused mainly in configuring a development environment (nvim, doom emacs, LSPs, etc).
 Ubuntu even has an `ubuntu` branch because some dotfiles I still haven't made "distro aware" like ZSH, and they needed change (ex: I don't need org-mode in emacs in Ubuntu).

+> IMPORTANT/KNOWN ISSUES:
-> IMPORTANT: some configuration is missing from both and currently I'm lazy to add them.
+> - Some configuration is missing from both and currently I'm lazy to add them.
 Eventually will, but this repo concentrates most of what I tend to customize the most.
+> - I belive the way kewlfft.aur is configured or used in ansible is broken :)

 First run:
 ```sh